MODAL-UNINA/A-Digital-Twin-Framework-for-Urban-Parking-Management-and-Mobility-Forecasting/README.md

 bash run_forecasting.sh
 ```

-The results are saved in the results/preprocessing/forecasting directory.
+The results are saved in the `results/preprocessing/forecasting` folder relative to the project folder.

 #### 2. Generation
 For the generation, run the following: